Signs Your Coffee Equipment Needs Descaling

 Recommended Frequency: Every 2–4 weeks

-• Continuous brewing cycles accelerate scale buildup dramatically.
+• Continuous brewing dramatically increases scale deposition

-Additional Notes:
+Additional Notes

-3. Descaling Frequency Based on Machine Type
+3) Descaling Frequency Based on Machine Type

-A. Single-Boiler & Thermoblock Machines
+A) Single-Boiler & Thermoblock Machines

 (Home or light commercial use)

-Example Use Case:
+Example Use Case

 A single-group home espresso machine with a thermoblock heater used 1–2 times daily.

-B. Heat-Exchanger (HX) Machines
+B) Heat-Exchanger (HX) Machines

 (Mid-volume commercial or prosumer use)

-Example Use Case:
+Example Use Case

 A café or mobile coffee cart using an HX machine for 20–50 drinks daily.

-C. Dual-Boiler Commercial Machines
+C) Dual-Boiler Commercial Machines

-Recommended Descaling Frequency: Every 2–6 weeks
+Recommended Frequency: Every 2–6 weeks

 (High-volume, multi-group machines in commercial settings)

-Example Use Case:
+Example Use Case

 Infographic showing how often to descale espresso